-As we progress further into the age of information, a growing fear of mine is that we become too reliant on technology giants like Google and Facebook.
-We believe that these companies will do the right thing and most of the time they do, but for the times when they don’t, our personal information gets leaked.
-A recent example of this is the scandal involving the popular ToTok application.
+As we progress further into the age of information, a growing fear of mine is that we become too reliant on technological giants like Google and Facebook.
+We believe that these companies will do the right thing and most of the time they do, but for the times when they don’t, our personal information gets compromised.
+An example of this is the recent scandal involving the popular ToTok application.

 Many of us are worried about our physical privacy but often overlook our digital privacy.
-It is scary how much our digital privacy (or lack thereof) and digital footprint reveals about us so I wanted to try build something related to privacy with my newly acquired frontend skills from completing a web dev course on udemy.
+It is scary how much our digital footprint reveals about us so I wanted to build something related to privacy with my newly acquired frontend skills from completing a web dev course on udemy.

-I decided to try my hand at building a privacy focused messenger application.
-After a few weeks of hacking together something, I finally completed a proof of concept web app using metamask, web3 and peerjs.
-The frontend framework I opted to use for this project is vue.js with veutify for the prebuilt UI components.
+Eventually I settled on a privacy focused messenger application.
+After a few weeks of hacking something together, I completed a proof of concept web app using metamask, web3 and peerjs.
+The frontend framework used for this project is vue.js with veutify for its prebuilt UI components.

-I know that it is ironic that I ask you not to trust these tech giants but instead, to trust this naïve implementation of a privacy focused chat app that was hacked together across multiple weeks by a random developer on the internet, the relatively simple (I hope lol) implementation of this poc allows any technically inclined user to verify the source code.
+p.s.
+I know it is very ironic that I ask you not trust these tech giants but instead, to trust this naïve implementation of a privacy focused chat app that was hacked together across multiple weeks by a random developer on the internet, the relatively simple (I hope lol) implementation of this poc allows any technically inclined user to verify the source code.